 All of them!
-It’s no wonder the Canaries were once known as the Fortunate Isles; this volcanic archipelago of 7 islands off southwest Morocco is a near-perfect holiday destination.
+It’s no wonder the Canary Islands were once known as the Fortunate Isles; this volcanic archipelago of 7 islands off southwest Morocco is a near-perfect holiday destination.
 There’s a subtropical climate with year-round sunshine, and a host of natural attractions: beautiful coastlines, national parks, and lush topiary.
 Families come for the glorious beaches and great-value family-friendly hotels, plus there’s no jetlag as you’re on European time.
 Each island has its own USP – which will you take your kids to?

-The ‘Island of Eternal Spring’, Tenerife is the largest and most touristy of the Canaries, and served by the most flights.
+The ‘Island of Eternal Spring’, Tenerife is the largest and most touristy of the Canary Islands, and served by the most flights.
 While some of the island has been over-developed (in the south), half is protected for its astonishing biodiversity across 6 different vegetation zones and many ravines and valleys.
-In the middle, UNESCO-listed Teide National Park holds Spain’s highest mountain, the Pico del Teide volcano, and an observatory (there’s great stargazing on the Canaries).
+In the middle, UNESCO-listed Teide National Park holds Spain’s highest mountain, the Pico del Teide volcano, and an observatory (there’s great stargazing on the Canary Islands).
 The craggy coastline has plentiful beaches; those in the north have black volcanic sand.

 Families wanting to fly and flop will love apart-hotel Baobab Suites, an immaculate coastal resort only 20 minutes from the international airport.
 It has spacious suites (some with private pools or Jacuzzis), big main pools with splash areas, a sports centre, free kids club and family-friendly eateries.
 A safe, sandy beach is 15 minutes’ walk away (or there’s a shuttle bus), and you’re in the Costa Adeje which has restaurants, shopping and waterparks.